 We don’t often think of honey as something we want to put on our hands, due to its sticky, messy nature, but it’s one of those wonderful multi-purpose products.
 It can have healing and anti-inflammatory effects on the skin.
 It may even speed up wound healing, though if you have open wounds on your hands you should seek medical advice and try talking to a dermatologist before reaching for that bear shaped bottle.

 But for a dry skin cream you can create at home, a mix of honey and plain yogurt can be oh so helpful for hand dryness.
-Yogurt contains lactic acid, which can decrease the appearance of fine lines, while the probiotics pitch in to protect skin against early signs of aging.
+Yogurt contains lactic acid, which can decrease the appearance of fine lines, while the probiotics pitch in to protect skin.
 Use 2 tablespoons of yogurt to 1 teaspoon of honey, mix together and apply, making sure you don’t drip the mixture from either hand until you’re ready to rinse it all off.

 7. Tropical hand heaven with papaya and banana

 Fruit enzymes are full of skin-beautifying benefits.
 Alpha hydroxy acids exfoliate that top layer of dead cells, and the potassium in papaya hydrates and nourishes.
 Some people also report brightening of the skin post-papaya DIY skin treatments.
 Papaya and banana are both bursting with vitamins, and banana makes any mask more moisturizing.

 Chop up a ripe papaya and set aside ¼ cup.
 Mix with ¼ cup of banana pieces and blend them into a smooth paste.
 Apply all over your hands and kick back for a quarter of an hour.
 Wipe off the mask into a waste bin or over the kitchen sink and rinse with warm water.
 Pat dry and apply your favorite moisturizer.
 And now you can make a tropical smoothie with the rest of that fruit while you admire your soft skin.